sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 - Simple baselines can be surprisingly competitive and shouldn't be skipped
 - The medium/low priority boundary is inherently difficult - might need better labeling guidelines or additional features

-For this particular task, we'd recommend DistilBERT if accuracy is important, or logistic regression if you need speed and interpretability.
+For this specific task, if accuracy is important, we recommend using DistilBERT; if speed and interpretability are required, we recommend using logistic regression.

 ---